ColinBerryMD/fluffy-waffle/README.md

 - message: send and recieve sms messages with the active account

 - sms_client
-	- welcome -- the landing spot for someone who texts us before they sign up
 	- create -- enter a client profile
 	- terms -- use two factor auth to veiw terms and conditions and prove your humanity
 	- list -- all cllients